payam5150/MOD4/README.md

 <b>Who uses them?</b> Podcasts, social media applications, media streaming services, online shopping, etc.

-<b>What are they recommending?</b> Movies, television series, songs, consumer goods, podcast channels, etc.

 ---------------------------------------------------------------------------------------
 <b>Believe it or not, almost all online businesses today make use of recommender systems in some way or another.</b>